haskell-gi/haskell-gi/bindings/README.md

 ## Overrides

-Most bindings need to override the default types.
-These go in files with the suffix `.overrides`.
-You can generate most of the overrides with:
+The Haskell function prototype is generated out of the introspection data held in the `.gir` files, which are usually found in `/usr/share/gir-1.0`.
+It is a common problem that some `nullable` annotations are missing here.
+This flag indicates that the value can be `NULL`, and so the corresponding Haskell type should be a `Maybe`.
+Also, developers using your binding may build it on older versions of the library where the  reflection data contains more errors.

+Therefore each binding can have an overrides file which specifies extra `nullable` flags for the library.
+There are two steps to generating this file.

+1. Run the `Nullable.xslt` script.

+2. Review the generated Haddock documents for inconsistencies.

+For step 1, you can generate the overrides to match the version on your own computer with the following command:

 ```
 $ xsltproc Nullable.xslt <path-to-gir-file>
 ```

-The `.gir` files are usually found in `/usr/share/gir-1.0`.
-Paste the output into the `.overrides` file underneath a comment saying how it was generated.
+Paste the output into the `.overrides` file underneath a comment saying how it was generated.in your system.

-Once you have a first draft, review the generated Haddock documents.
-Look for references to `Nothing` where the relevant type is not a `Maybe`.
-These need extra overrides to flag them as `nullable`.
+For step 2, look through your Haddock documentation for things like like "returns `Nothing` if the item is not found".
+If the corresponding type is not a `Maybe` then you need to add an extra override to flag the type as `nullable`.
+You should also report this as a bug to the authors of the library you are binding.